Loading

 Approved 10-1.
 The fight isn't over.
 One dissenting vote is a political endorsement of the community's position.
 The EJ coalition will return at the next renewal with more documentation, more political support, and more organization.

-Intelligence compiled from 6 news articles, EPA ECHO database records, TCEQ filings, and Fort Worth Council hearing records
+Cited research compiled from 6 news articles, EPA ECHO database records, TCEQ filings, and Fort Worth Council hearing records

-9 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI evaluates environmental justice exposure, chemical disclosure records, community demographics, and EJ coalition activity as part of every CUP and CUP renewal analysis.
+RealClear evaluates environmental justice exposure, chemical disclosure records, community demographics, and EJ coalition activity as part of every CUP and CUP renewal analysis.
 A 72/100 is not a clean score — it is a warning with a trajectory.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions